 Many who describe themselves as business coaches know very little about business.

-As a published author on business growth, as well being a business coach myself, I’ve figured out the top questions you need to ask to make sure you’ll get what you need – results.
+As a published author on business growth and one of the UK’s leading business coaches, I’ve figured out the top questions you need to ask to make sure you get a coach who can deliver the goods.

 You don’t have time to waste on people with no track record of achieving results.

-Look for a range of case studies or testimonials.
+Just look for a range of case studies or testimonials.
 Like this one from one of my clients…

 A true business coach will specific knowledge of business strategies that will add tremendous value to your business.